sagivStekolshik/rosmaro-cli/readme.md

 # Rosmaro-cli (WIP)

 Remove the tedious boilerplating of rosmaro handlers, use `Rosmaro-cli` to cut down on boilerplating managing and naming your handler from the [graph.json](https://rosmaro.js.org/doc/#graphs-graphs) you generated using [rosmaro visual editor](https://rosmaro.js.org/doc/#graphs-the-rosmaro-editor)

-## start rosmaro project

 ### install localy
 ```